planetsputter/starch/starch-desc.md

 ### Promotion and Demotion Operations

 These operations promote or demote the integer value at the top of the stack to a larger or smaller size respectively.
 Promotion can be done in a signed or unsigned manner.
 Demotion is done by truncation.
+Some demotions can be accomplished with a pop and are not included here.

 | Op Code   | PC After | Stack Before | Stack After |
 |:--------- |:-------- |:------------ |:----------- |